How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Methods

-\textit{Diffuse damage.}---Fracture simulations were carried out on a 3D sample with dimensions $L_x \times L_y\times L_z=400 \times 300 \times 100$ \r{A} $^3$, containing 800k atoms, which was found to be large enough to capture initiation and propagation adequately (Fig.~\ref{fig:damage}).
-The initial defect, a rounded incision with a radius of $r_c = 10$\r{A} extends along the $z$ direction on a face normal to the $x$ direction.
+Fracture simulations were carried out on a 3D sample with dimensions $L_x \times L_y\times L_z=400 \times 300 \times 100$ \r{A}$^3$, containing 800k atoms, which was found to be large enough to capture initiation and propagation adequately.
+The initial defect, a rounded incision extends along the $z$ direction on a face normal to the $x$ direction.
 There is periodicity in the $z$ direction.
 For the boundary conditions on the $x$ and $y$ faces, a K-field displacement was imposed, simulating uniaxial tension along $y$ at infinity.
 The crack then initiated and propagated along the $x$ direction as the loading parameter ($K_I$) was increased.

-Further details of the fracture simulation are available in the Supplementary Material.
+To simulate crack propagation, the periodic boundaries in the $x$ and $y$ directions were removed.
+An initial crack with a length of 100~\r{A} and a radius of $r_c=10$~\r{A} was introduced.
+The outer free boundaries, fixed at a distance of $H_{\rm{fix}} = 15$~\r{A}, were displaced iteratively over 4000 steps using the following K-field until $K_I=2.2$~MPa$\sqrt{m}$:

+where $r$ and $\theta$ are polar coordinates measured from the initial crack tip, $\mu$ is the shear modulus, $\kappa=3-4\nu$, and $\nu$ is Poisson's ratio.
+For the bulk sample, the elastic constants were determined as $\mu=31.7$~GPa and $\nu=0.25$.
+Note, that the largest displacement increment was smaller than 0.01~\r{A}, which is less than 1~\% of the characteristic inter-atomic distance ($r_{Si-O} = 1.61$~\r{A}).
+This ensured that the applied deformation remained independent of the step size.
+Note, that $H_{\rm{fix}} = 15$~\r{A} is larger than the interatomic potential cutoff.
+A schematic illustration of the initial sample and the deformed configuration is depicted in Fig.~\ref{fig:Model}a and b, with a cut in the $z$ direction.
+During the progressive advance of the crack tip, $K_I$ acts solely as a loading parameter and does not retain its intrinsic physical meaning.